-The outside temperature display is contained in the overhead console unless the vehicle is equipped with an EATC system.
-Refer to Electric automatic temperature control in the Climate controls chapter.
+The outside temperature display is contained in the overhead console.

 The temperature display can be turned off and on by pressing the SELECT control on the overhead console.
 The temperature can be displayed in Centigrade or Fahrenheit by pressing the SELECT control.
-The ignition key must be in the ON or ACC position.